-The new permanent teeth are quite concave on their surfaces and these 'cups' along with the angle, shape and a groove on the outer vertical surface that gradually grows out, called Galyvane's groove, are the indicators of how old a horse might be.
+The new permanent teeth are quite concave on their surfaces and these "cups" along with the angle, shape and a groove on the outer vertical surface of the upper corner incisor (UCI) that gradually grows out, called Galvayne's groove, are the indicators of how old a horse might be.

-At about age ten, the Galvayne's groove begins to appear at the gum line.
+At about age 10, the Galvayne's groove begins to appear at the gum line.
 This groove will continue to grow out so that reaches the entire length of the tooth.
-By about age fifteen, the groove will reach half-way down the tooth.
-By the time a horse is in its mid-twenties the Galvayne's grove begins to disappear from the gum line, and if the horse lives long enough will disappear completely as the tooth naturally wears away.
+By about age 15, the groove will reach half-way down the tooth, and it will reach all the way down the tooth by age 19-20 years.
+By the time a horse is in its mid-20s the Galvayne's groove begins to disappear from the gum line, and if the horse lives long enough, will disappear completely as the tooth naturally wears away.

 Senior Horse Teeth

 As the horse ages, the angle of the teeth increases.
-The milk teeth are short and straight as are the newly erupted permanent teeth but as the horse ages, the teeth become more angled.
-This is where the saying 'long in the tooth' comes from, because as the angle increases, so does that length from the gum line to chewing surface.
+The milk teeth are short and straight as are the newly erupted permanent teeth but as the horse ages, the teeth become more angled and the UCI becomes more tall than wide.
+This is where the saying "long in the tooth" comes from, because as the angle increases, so does that length from the gum line to chewing surface.
 The teeth also change in shape from oval to more angular as the horse ages.
 The color of the teeth will probably be quite yellowed and stained.
-At some point after their late twenties, a horse may start losing teeth.
-Horse's teeth don't really grow for their whole lives but have a lifespan of their own.
-A domestic horse may actually outlive the lifespan of its teeth.
+At some point after their late 20s, a horse may start losing teeth.
+Horse's teeth don't grow for their whole lives but have a lifespan of their own.
+A domestic horse may outlive the lifespan of its teeth.
 As the horse loses more teeth, its health may suffer.
 It may be less able to chew tougher hays and grasses and require a diet tailored for older horses.

 Extra Horse Teeth